jmoro0408/jmoro0408/README.md

 My name is James, I'm a mechanical engineer at Jacobs Engineering - aspiring to learn more about the world of Data Science, Machine Learning, and programming in general.

-Alongside my full time engineering job I'm getting to grips with cloud ML with Microsoft Azure, and working on a site to showcase my projects.

 When I'm not programming I like to ski, surf, hike, and climb.